Chamomile Balm Recipe for Hands, Lips & Feet: A Lovely Homemade Gift

 If you like my homemade chamomile balm recipe you may also enjoy the best selling book, Beeswax Alchemy: How to Make Your Own Soap, Candles, Balms, Creams, and Salves from the Hive, by Petra Ahnert.
 This book provides a multitude of exciting uses for beeswax including beauty and skin care recipes, homemade soaps and candles and even scented beeswax ornaments that are simply perfect for the upcoming holidays!
 You can learn more about this book here.

 Follow me on Pinterest to discover more of my homemade bath, body and beauty recipes you can make for your family or as homemade gifts as well as some of my favorite beauty recipes from around the web.
-You can also find and follow me via Blog Lovin’and Tumblr, Facebook, Twitter, G+ and Instagram.
+You can also find and follow me via Blog Lovin’ as well as on Facebook, Twitter, and Instagram.